 - Alternative funding mechanisms, such as leasing, will be evaluated.
-The evaluation will take into consideration, ownership, redemption value and effective cost of funds. - Term debt and committed debt facilities together with liquid investments, will be maintained at an amount that averages 110% of existing external debt. - The maturity profile of total external debt less liquid financial investments in respect to all loans, bonds and committed facilities, will be controlled by the following:
+The evaluation will take into consideration, ownership, redemption value and effective cost of funds. - Term debt and committed debt facilities together with liquid investments, will be maintained at an amount that is greater than or equal to 110% of existing external debt. - The maturity profile of total external debt less liquid financial investments in respect to all loans, bonds and committed facilities, will be controlled by the following:

 Period Minimum Maximum

-0 to 3 years 10% 60%
+0 to 3 years 15% 60%

-3 to 5 years 20% 60%
+3 to 5 -6 years 15% 60%

-5 years plus 0% 60%
+5- 6 years plus 1 0% 60%